 - Remote workers can often fall out of the loop

-- Let staff choose use their favourite means of communication
+- Let staff choose their favourite means of communication

 #2 Use the right channels

-One of the key factors when you are wondering how to improve internal communication in an organization is selecting the right communication channel.
+One of the key factors, when you are working on improving internal communication in the workplace, is to select the right communication channel.
 Because, when it comes to internal communication, it’s not just what you say, it’s how you say it.

 When faced with a huge selection of internal communication channels, it can be hard to know which one to choose.
 Should you create a new web-page on the employee intranet, send out a company-wide email, film the CEO or organise a company conference?
 With so many options at your fingertips, it can be a challenging decision.

 This is when an internal communication app comes into its own.
-It offers a range of channels and tools, and essentially covers all bases.
+It offers a range of channels and tools and essentially covers all bases.
 As one of the most effective internal communication tools at your disposal, it allows you to personalise your approach by offering channels to match individual preferences.
-The best apps offer the ability to share news, gather feedback and support that all important two-way communication.
+The best apps offer the ability to share news, gather feedback and support two-way communication, especially with remote workers.